andreasfor/mvp_ml_delivery-main/README.md

 # mvp_of_a_ml_deliver
 The README file is written more like a diary with a touch of documentation at the moment.
 Where I can sum up my thoughts and what I have learned.

+"""
+This method will be used to add two numbers

+        :param int num1: The first number
+        :param int num2: The second number
+        :returns: The sum of two numbers
+        :rtype: int
+"""

 ## Aim of the project
 The aim of the project was twofold.
 First, to try a bunch of methods, tools, approaches, techniques, you name it, that I have come across during my first year as a consultant but perhaps have not had the chance to try until now.
 The time cap was roughly three weeks, so I want to emphasize that nothing in this project is exhaustive; it is more of a quick sneak peak.